We have two spacious fully equipped operating theatres catering for a variety of surgical cases that are seen here.

 Operating theatre/ suite at Cave Vets

-Here at Cave Veterinary Specialists, we have two dedicated, spacious fully equipped operating theatre where we treat a wide variety of cases ranging from soft tissue and orthopaedics through to neurological and interventional cardiology procedures.
+Here at Cave Veterinary Specialists, we have two dedicated, spacious fully equipped operating theatres where we treat a wide variety of cases ranging from soft tissue and orthopaedics through to neurological and interventional cardiology procedures.

 Surgical patients treated by us are given the highest quality care during their stay with us and have full support from our anaesthetic team during their procedure.
 Being a multi-disciplinary practice, each patient also has access to support and expertise from internal medicine, oncology, dermatology, cardiology and neurology where needed.